 Pragma, the institution, is the ultimate extension of online dating, where young graduates are algorithmically matched and then partake in a week’s worth of hilariously intense practical compatibility assessments to find them their most suited “life partner”.
 After multiple fast-tracked dates with various disappointing suitors, Willow the protagonist must decide whether or not to follow her instincts or go with her head and listen to a programme that’s been algorithmically designed to find her a “stable” partnership.

 Ellie Heydon is a Director with a background in theatre and dramaturgy.
 As an actor, she worked as a series regular on HARLOTS for BBC and Hulu, as well as several international feature films, for which she has won 9 ‘Best Supporting Actress Awards.
 She has been directing since 2017.
-Ellie is currently in pre-production for her first TV Directing role, working as Lead Director for Merman and Sky, on brand new comedy DREAMLAND with Lilly Allen as the protagonist.
 She co-founded Siberian Lights, a platform working to unite, celebrate and provide opportunities for female-identifying creatives around the world.

 The film was produced by Phil Dunster alongside Fay Mohamed and the beautiful cinematography was created by Simona Susnea.
 PRAGMA will screen at Tribeca Film Festival on Friday, 10th June at 9:15 pm and Wednesday 15th June at 9 pm.